rich-newman/typescript-analyzer/README.md

 The original code uses a node web server that is spun up in a separate process and then responds to regular HTTP requests.

 It's not actually clear to me whether running the JavaScript in-process is a Good Thing.
-I think it's faster on first call, although even this isn't abundantly clear, and there's a chance the rather complex call sequence can bring down our process.
-Which is definitely a Bad Thing.
+Some speed testing shows that initial set up is slow using both methods, with edge surprisingly a little bit slower.
+However, subsequent calls are about 33% faster with the edge version on a large project.
+This difference is significantly smaller in percentage terms on a small project.
+This is again pretty surprising.
+Of course, there's also a slim chance the rather complex call sequence in edge can bring down our process, although the exception handling seems to work and it has had some testing.

-We don't save anything in code size either: edge includes chunky node dlls.
-The only obvious advantages are the code is slightly easier and of course calling JavaScript directly from C# is kind of cool.
+We don't save anything in code size: edge includes chunky node dlls.
+The other obvious advantages are the code is slightly easier to read and of course calling JavaScript directly from C# is kind of cool.

 ## Note on RunOnBuild